Gâteau et cuisine Rachida

 • Melt the chocolate with the butter using a double boiler or in the microwave.

-• Remove from heat and add salted butter caramel and stir until smooth.
-Let cool before starting to whisk the eggs.
-Add it cold to the egg-and-sugar mixture.
+• Remove from the heat, add the salted butter caramel, and stir until smooth.
+Let the mixture cool before whisking the eggs.
+Once cooled, add it to the egg and sugar mixture.

-• Whisk the eggs with the brown sugar and muscovado sugar in a stand mixer on medium speed (4) using the KitchenAid.
-You can use a hand mixer.
-This takes about ten minutes, but it is important that the mixture whitens and triples in volume.
+• Whisk the eggs with the brown sugar and muscovado sugar in a stand mixer on medium speed (4) using the whisk attachment.
+You can also use a hand mixer.
+This takes about 10 minutes, but it is important that the mixture becomes pale and triples in volume.

 • Add the melted chocolate and butter along with a pinch of Guérande sea salt (optional), then mix on speed 8 until well combined.

-• Sift in the flour and whisk well to combine.
+• Sift in the flour and mix gently until fully incorporated.

-• Note: This resting time allows air bubbles to rise to the surface and form the crunchy meringue crust on top when baked.
+• This resting time allows the air bubbles to rise to the surface, helping create the thin, crunchy meringue-like crust on top during baking.

-• Bake for 5 minutes, then lower the temperature to 120°C (248°F) and extend the baking time for about 35 to 45 minutes.
-Keep an eye on it starting at 35 minutes.
+• Bake for 5 minutes, then lower the temperature to 120°C (248°F) and continue baking for about 35 to 45 minutes.
+Keep an eye on the cake starting at 35 minutes.

-• Note: Cooking time is important to obtain the right texture and depends on each oven.
-To adjust the baking time for your oven, keep an eye on it starting at 35 minutes.
+• Baking time is important to achieve the right texture and may vary depending on your oven.
+To adjust the baking time, start checking the cake after about 35 minutes.
 The center should remain slightly wobbly.
-If you overcook it, you won't get any lava in the fondant.
+If you overbake it, the center will lose its soft, molten texture..

-• Remove the cake from the oven and leave to cool for 1 hour before unmolding.
-The fondant will pull away from the edges of the pan, but you can run a knife or a wooden skewer around the edge to help with unmolding
+• Remove the cake from the oven and let it cool for 1 hour before removing it from the pan.
+The cake will naturally pull away from the sides of the pan, but you can run a knife around the edge if needed to help release it.

-• Leave it at room temperature for at least 8 hours, preferably overnight.
-So you can enjoy its extra-melting texture.
-If you wish it a little firmer, place it in the refrigerator.
+• Let the cake rest at room temperature for at least 8 hours, preferably overnight, so it develops its ultra-soft, melt-in-your-mouth texture.
+If you prefer it a little firmer, place it in the refrigerator.

-• Serve it cold or warm by reheating it for a few minutes in a preheated and turned-off oven.
+• Serve it cold or slightly warm by placing it for a few minutes in a preheated oven that has been turned

 Thank you for visiting my blog and your comments.